A Finding Aid to the Abbott Handerson Thayer and Thayer Family Papers,

 The Abbott Handerson Thayer and Thayer Family papers are owned by the Archives of American Art, Smithsonian Institution.
 Literary rights as possessed by the donor have been dedicated to public use for research, study, and scholarship.
 The collection is subject to all copyright laws.

-The bulk of this collection was digitized in 2007 and is available via the Archives of American Art's website.
 Types of materials that have not been digitized include certain printed materials and financial records, unidentifed photographs and photographs of artwork, and certain items related to others, as noted in the folder lists for each series.

 How to Cite this Collection